-It may be required to increase the number of failed attempts by adjusting the ban time (e.g. some users can be banned accidentally because they are not writing the right password).
-If a user tries to authenticate an INVITE/REGISTER (or more in general, any request containing an Authorization or Proxy-Authorization SIP header) and if it fails more than 3 times, the user@domain (not the IP as for Denial of Service attack) will be blocked for 3600 seconds (see failed_auth_ban_time on /etc/ngcp-config/config.yml).
-In this case, you will see the following lines in /var/log/ngcp/kamailio-lb.log file:
+You may increase the number of failed attempt if you want (in same cases it's better to be safed, some users can be banned accidentally because they are not writing the right password) and adjust the ban time.
+If a user try to authenticate an INVITE/REGISTER (or more in general any request containing an "Authorization" or "Proxy-Authorization" SIP header) and it fails more then 3 times, the "user@domain" (not the IP as for Denial of Service attack) will be blocked for 3600 seconds (see failed_auth_ban_time on /etc/ngcp-config/config.yml).
+In this case you will see in your /var/log/ngcp/kamailio-lb.log the following lines: